 You see, my Mamma became pregnant with my Uncle Ronnie in her early 20s but struggled for several years to have another.
 She tried all the fertility treatments they offered in that time period without success and eventually gave up.
 It wasn’t until her early 40s, 20 years after her first child, that she surprisingly became pregnant with my beautiful mother.

-My Uncle Ronnie has already passed away and my mom’s youthful age has been a blessing as she has been able to help assist my Mamma over the years.
-It was just a month ago that my Mamma told me my Mom was her “angel” and God knew exactly what He was doing when He gave her a child at such a late age in life.
+My Uncle Ronnie has already passed away and my mom’s youthful age has been a blessing as she has been able to help assist my Grandma over the years.
+It was just a month ago that she told me my Mom was her “angel” and God knew exactly what He was doing when He gave her a child at such a late age in life.
 She said that she couldn’t understand God’s timing then, but she sees how perfect His timing was now.

 So as you can see, Josiah Day is a little different for me this month.
 I’m still celebrating but I’m not only going to celebrate the promise of a new life, but the life of my Mamma and what I have learned through her.
 I celebrate also in the truth that God never breaks His promises, He never forgets our prayers and just when we think all hope is lost, He shows up and breaks through our darkness.
-I don’t know when the day will come in which I can actually celebrate Josiah Day while bouncing him on my knee, but my Mamma has proven that God’s timing is perfect; He is never early and never late.
+I don’t know when the day will come in which I can actually celebrate Josiah Day while bouncing him on my knee, but my Grandma has proven that God’s timing is perfect; He is never early and never late.
 It takes a little patience and a lot of faith, but it’s always worth the wait.

 Happy Josiah Day!